OneOfTheInfiniteMonkeys/moreinfo/README.md

 ### Note
-Trademarks are owned by thier respective holders.
+Trademarks are owned by their respective holders.
 No affiliation or association is implied or should be inferred with any organisation.
 Information provided is for indication only.